What is QPR?

 In as little as 1½ hours you can learn to recognize the warning signs of suicide and how to apply three simple steps that may save a life.
 Presented by a certified QPR instructor, each QPR training includes information on:

 - The problem of suicide nationally and in Kentucky

 - Common myths and facts associated with suicide

 - Methods for persuading suicidal individuals to get help

 - Ways of referring at risk people to local resources

 Each attendee will receive a QPR booklet and card with information on suicide prevention, as well as resource information for treatment providers and support groups within their community.

-For more information on QPR, or to schedule a QPR training session, contact Dr. Tina Bryant or Dr. Mary Bolin at (859) 257-8701.
+For more information on QPR, or to schedule a QPR training session, contact Dr. Megan Marks or Dr. Mary Bolin at (859) 257-8701.